ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 7. **Pin Gallery.** Choose and add images to each pin gallery.

 == Changelog ==

+= 1.1.0 - 2024-04-04 =
+* Compatibility for WP 6.5 and optimize the plugin assets loading method.

 = 1.0.9 - 2023-11-11 =
 * Compatibility for WP 6.4 and bug fix for clicked pins.